 Chalice is married to Darrius Jones, and they have two wonderful children.
 She is a year-round volunteer coach for CYO and is committed to providing strong role models and confidence building for young women through physical activity.
 Global literacy and access to education is also a life-long passion for Chalice as well.

 Nick has spent almost 40 years in Insurance sales and executive management.
 For the last 4 years, he has owned his own agency specializing in the mortgage servicing area.
 Nick is semi-retired and has been married to his wife Kelli for 30 years.
 They have three grown children.

 Vice President of Business Development

 Doris Beaulieu is Vice-President of Business Development at Valero Corporation Inc. He graduated from Laval University in Quebec City, Canada, and joined the company 35 years ago.
 He moved to the U.S. In 1996 with his wife of 40 years and two daughters.
-Doris occupied various functions within the company and he is now developing the logistics in Mexico.
-He has joined the Board of directors of Family Endeavors in 2015 and has raised close to $100,00 in 2016 competing at the Dancing With The Stars annual fundraising event.
+Doris occupied various functions within the company, and he is now developing the logistics in Mexico.
+He has joined the Board of Directors of Family Endeavors in 2015 and raised close to $100,00 in 2016 byompeting at the Dancing With The Stars annual fundraising event.